HEAPLab/TAFFO-submodule-fe/README.md

 - whether a fixed point instruction may cause an overflow according to the range and bit width specified in metadata;
 - the number of times a loop has been unrolled, or whether loop unrolling failed for that loop (tip: use `-debug-only=loop-unroll` to know why a loop could not be unrolled);
 - for each `struct`, the maximum error computed for each field;
-- the maximum absolute error computed for each target variable.
+- the maximum relative error computed for each target variable.